makepanic/data/CONTRIBUTING.md

 ### Submitting Work

-Before implementing a feature of a bug fix, it is usually best to discuss the proposed changes with [team members](https://emberjs.com/team/).
+Before implementing a feature or a fix, it is usually best to discuss the proposed changes with [team members](https://emberjs.com/team/).
 Some fixes might require new public API or changes to existing public APIs.
 If this is the case, it is even more important to discuss the issue's problem space and the proposed changes before diving too deep into the implementation.